fledge-iot/fledge-filter-delta/README.rst

     which readings will appear if there is no change in value.

   rateUnit
-    The units in which minRate is define (per second, minute, hour or day)
+    The units in which minRate is defined (per second, minute, hour or day)

   overrides
     A JSON document that can be used to define specific tolerance values for an asset.
-This is defined as a set of name/value pairs for those assets that should use a tolerance percentage/value other than the global tolerance value specified above.
+This is defined as a set of name/value pairs for those assets that should use a tolerance percentage/value other than the global tolerance value specified above. 'toleranceMeasure' remains the same for all these entries as specified above.

 Example
 -------

-Send only readings that differ by more than 1 percent from the the previous reading sent or at a rate of one reading every half hour if the change is less than this.
+Send full reading if atleast one datapoint value differs by more than 1 percent from its value in the previously sent reading or at a rate of one reading every half hour if the change is less than this.

   toleranceMeasure
     percentage